Azure/Azure-DataFactory/SamplesV2/ChangeDataCapture/usecases/cdc/steps/usecasesteps.md

 ![adbunmount](https://raw.githubusercontent.com/Azure/Azure-DataFactory/main/SamplesV2/ChangeDataCapture/images/adbunmount.png)

-Just move on to cell 7 to mount the Source and Sink file system
+When running the Notebook the first time, just move on to cell 7 to mount the Source and Sink file system

 The first time to run cell 16 comment out the 2 lines it references by putting # at beginning of each line.